DylanScottCarroll/lodge_spec/01 Basics/Constructors.typ

 === This
-Anywhere inside the body of a struct, the identifier `this` is in scope, referring to the value being created by the innermost enclosing struct.
+Anywhere inside the body of a struct, the identifier `this` is in sc fope, referring to the value being created by the innermost enclosing struct.

-It is considered (by me) bad practice not to use `this` when referring to a struct member from inside a method.
+It is considered (by me) bad practice not to use `this` when referring to a struct member from inside a method as it makes it unclear where the value is coming from.

 ```
 struct A(){